 3. Breast implant variables – shape, texture and placement

 The size isn’t the only decision you will have to make about the implants.
-You will also have to make a decision regarding several other factors to do with the implants.
+You will also have to make a decision regarding several other factors related to the implants.
 This includes the shape, texture and placement of the implants.
-So what exactly will you need to consider?
+So, what exactly will you need to consider?

 – Shape: there are two shapes that you’ll have to choose – round or teardrop.
-Teardrop is preferable for those who are wanting more natural looking results.
-If you are wanting a larger cleavage area, you may wish to have round instead.
+Teardrop is preferable for those who want more natural-looking results.
+If you want a larger cleavage area, you may wish to have a round implant instead.

 – Placement: you need to decide exactly where the implants will be placed.
 They will either be sub-muscular (dual plane) or sub-glandular.
 Your choice will alter where the surgeon makes a pocket to place the implant.
 This will have an impact on the final appearance of the breasts once the implants have been inserted.

-While it is a good idea to get an idea of which one you are going to choose, your surgeon will advise you on the best options once looking at your body and considering your end goals.
+While it is a good idea to get an idea of which one you are going to choose, your surgeon will advise you on the best options once you look at your body and consider your end goals.

 4. The implants may need to be replaced